mjkoster/ODM-Examples/sdf.md

 ### Paths in the model namespaces

 The model namespace is organized according to terms that are defined in the definition files that are loaded into the namespace.
-For example, definitions that originate from an organization or vendor are expected to be in a namespace that is peculiar to that org or vendor.
+For example, definitions that originate from an organization or vendor are expected to be in a namespace that is specific to that organization or vendor.

 In general, the structure of a path in a namespace is defined by the hierarchical relationship of the definitions in the file.
 For example, if there is a file defining an object "Switch" with an action "on", then the external reference to the action would be "Switch.on" (assuming for the moment the use of dot as a path segment separator).